ben/writings/rebase.md

 > Of all the things Git can do, perhaps one of the most feared is the ability to rewrite history.

 The amount of control git gives to its users is what sets it apart from other version-control systems.
-Users of Subversion or Mercurial, where history is permanent and immutable, generally have two reactions upon discovering the `rebase` command: horror that such a thing even exists, and confusion as to why anyone would want to use it.
+Users of Subversion or Mercurial, where history is permanent and immutable, generally have two reactions upon discovering the `rebase` command: horror that such a thing even exists, and confusion as to why anyone would want it in the first place.

 ## Why do I want this?